billy-le/billyle.dev/src/content/posts/creating-custom-table-of-contents-for-astro-content-collections.md

 ## The problem

-I tried to do this with the plugin, **'remark-toc'**, which was mentioned in the Astro documentation.
-What I didn't like about it was that if I wanted to include a ToC, I would have to manually add it to the top my all my `.md` files.
+I tried to do this with the plugin, **'remark-toc'**, which is mentioned in the Astro documentation.
+What I didn't like about it is that if I wanted to include a ToC, I would have to manually add it to the top of all my `.md` files.

 ![remark-toc display output on the blog post](../../../public/images/blog/creating-toc/remark-toc-static.png)